cryptocrowd-city/xcrc-wallet/doc/building/Linux-Build-Guide.md

 ### Security

-To help make your Bulwark installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your CRyptoCrowd installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: